I was consulted by a customer concerning a collaboration between Zendesk and Questetra, and investigated how to achieve it.

 Althoguh there will be a lot more settings to be required, I omit the details of them and leave it to another occasion since my theme on this post is the part of sending data to Questetra from Zendesk.

-- Prepare another App on Questetra (hereafter “App B”) in which “Message Start Event (HTTP)” is set.
-Then Release the “App B” and confirm the receiving URL and so on.
+- Prepare another App on Questetra (hereafter “App B”) in which a [Message Start Event (HTTP)] is set.
+Then release App B and confirm the receiving URL and so on.

-- Configure “App A” on Questetra as the following.
+- Configure App A on Questetra as follows:

-Prepare a “Service Task (Data assignment)” to store the date and time of receiving the HTTP request (DateTime 2).
+Prepare a [Service Task (Data assignment)] to store the date and time of receiving the HTTP request (DateTime 2).

 Find the difference between DateTime 1 and DateTime 2 using an Add-on for calculating time elapsed.

-- Configure “App B” on Questetra as the following.
+- Configure App B on Questetra as follows.

-Identify the ID of the corresponding Process by retrieving data in “App A” based on the ticket ID of Zendesk.
-(Specifically, to retrieve and identify the data in “App A” by invoking “ProcessInstance” of Questetra’s “Workflow PAI”.)
+Identify the ID of the corresponding Process by retrieving data in App A based on the Zendesk ticket ID (specifically, to retrieve and identify the data in App A by invoking “ProcessInstance” of Questetra’s Workflow API).

 * Incidentally, Questetra also has a flexibility comparable to that!